Introduction

 Effortless Care

-- In contrast to natural wood, engineered wood siding demands minimal upkeep, liberating homeowners from the routine staining, painting, or sealing typically required.
+- Unlike natural wood, engineered wood siding requires very little maintenance, freeing homeowners from the hassle of regular staining, painting, or sealing.

 Design Versatility